falondarville/bamazon/README.md

 JavaScript, Node NPM packages Inquirer and MySQL, SQL

-### Challenges
+### Challenges and Learning Recap

 I initially struggled with understanding the relationship between the database and the JavaScript file that I was working off of.
 In this, I mean that I had to wrap my head around how the computer would differentiate between the MySQL alternations and calls, and strings.
 But it was evident that there was a direct relationship between the connection query and the modification of the database.
-Unlike working with APIs and then manipulating the JSON data, I would have to query the database multiple times if I needed to.
+Unlike working with APIs and then manipulating the JSON data once, I would have to query the database multiple times if I needed to.

+For this assignment, I deep dove into SQL using a Udemy course, where I learned about aggregate functions, data types and their use cases, date and time calculations and conversions, logical operators (which I was a decently familiar with from working with JavaScript), and relationships (one to many, many to many).
+I thoroughly enjoy working with SQL and look forward to learning more about relational databases.

 This was created during the UC Davis Extension coding bootcamp.